Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Experimental setting

 The model parameters were tuned using the dataset containing the biased MFD datasets from 75 randomly chosen detectors and then applied to the datasets created from 50, 25, and 10 randomly chosen detectors for comparison.
-30 datasets were constructed from this number of cities (i.e. 30 different combinations of 75 - or 50, 25, 10 - LDs among the eligible ones), and sampling a task for the support set in the training corresponds to sampling $K \cdot N_{ite}$ observations from one of these datasets (with $K$ being the number of observations sampled in the sub-task).
+30 datasets were constructed from this number of cities (i.e., 30 different combinations of 75 - or 50, 25, 10 - LDs among the eligible ones), and sampling a task for the support set in the training corresponds to sampling $K \cdot N_{ite}$ observations from one of these datasets (with $K$ being the number of observations sampled in the sub-task).
 To better account for variability in the datasets within and between cities, the model is trained 50 times on differently initialized task sets on each of the datasets created from the 75, 50, 25, and 10 randomly chosen detectors.
 The performance of the MAML for each city in the query set is invariant to the order by which different cities are considered in the training process, as it can be noticed by comparing the outputs of the MAML across all the experiments (the extended results can be found in the Github repository).
 Indeed, most cities end up in the query set multiple times as the model is trained 50 times.
 Still, the results reported in the mentioned tables remain similar despite different training sets.

-An example of the development of the loss during the 150 meta-iterations of meta-training is shown in Fig.~\ref{fig:MAMLtraininglosses} for two models trained on a task set from the 75 and 10 detector datasets.
+An example of the development of the loss during the 150 meta-iterations of meta-training is shown in Fig.~\ref{fig:MAMLtraininglosses} for the model trained on a task set from the 75 detectors dataset.
+Fig.~\ref{A3} plots instead the same results for the 10 detector datasets.